PT | FINALLY AN AMAZING SUMMER!

 So we can receive more international students.
 Many other countries can come only in August as their school does not end until the last week of July.

-Do I really have to pay nothing if I bring 3 new campers?
+Do I really have to pay only 50% if I bring 3 new campers?

 Yup!
 Even if you’re new yourself, or if you’ve been here before and just finally convinced 3 friends to join!

 Can you accept children from outside Hungary?